archesproject/arches-docs/docs/developing/vue/arches-vue-styleguide.rst

 When crafting your tests, adhere to these best practices:

 - **Isolation**
-    - Mount each component on its own—stub or mock child components to pinpoint issues precisely.
+    - Test components with real children where possible.
+Only stub external services, API calls, and third-party libraries that are difficult to mount in jsdom.

 - **Coverage**
     - Cover all code paths, including edge cases (error states, conditional rendering, emitted events).